Online poker: History

 As of March 2008, there are fewer than forty stand-alone cardrooms and poker networks with detectable levels of traffic.
 There are however more than 600 independent doorways or 'skins' into the group of network sites.
 As of January 2009, the majority of online poker traffic occurs on just a few major networks, among them PokerStars, Full Tilt Poker and the iPoker Network.

 As of February 2010, there are approximately 545 online poker websites.
 Within the 545 active sites, about two dozen are stand-alone sites (down from 40 in March 2008), while the remaining sites are called “skins” and operate on 21 different shared networks, the largest network being iPoker which has dozens of skins operating on its network.
 Of all the online poker rooms PokerStars.com is deemed the world's largest poker site by number of players on site at any one time.
 By May 2012 PokerStars.com had increased their market share to more than 56%.

-The year 2011 is known as the infamous year of Black Friday, when the U.S Department of Justice seized the domain names of PokerStars, Full Tilt & Absolute Poker, effectively freezing the bankrolls of their player base.
+The year 2011 is known as the year of Black Friday, when the U.S Department of Justice seized the domain names of PokerStars, Full Tilt & Absolute Poker, effectively freezing the bankrolls of their player base.
 Full Tilt was accused by the DoJ of acting as a Ponzi scheme and scamming players out of $300 million.
 On the other hand, PokerStars paid $1 billion in fines immediately.

 In 2014, PokerStars became the largest publicly traded company in the industry of poker when businessman David Baazov initiated a takeover bid costing $4.9 billion.

 The COVID-19 pandemic has resulted in a massive increase in online poker traffic.
 The pandemic is believed to have directed both professional and recreational players who normally prefer live poker to online platforms due to the indefinite closure of most casinos and other live gaming venues worldwide, with even many unlicensed venues shutting down.
 In addition, the sudden dearth of live entertainment options due to the widespread disruption of the sports and entertainment schedules around the world is believed to have resulted in more than the usual number of casual players turning to online poker as an alternative.
 Many operators reported traffic of double or more the previous volume, depending on the time of day.